NicholasToon/osticket-prereqs/README.md

 Finally.
 Sign in to osTicket: http://localhost/osTicket/scp/login.php

 Congratulations, you have succssefully installed osTicket!
-For post-configuration click here.
-PUT SOMETHING HERE NICHOLAS!
+For post-configuration click  <a href="https://github.com/NicholasToon/osTicket-Post-Installation-Configuration"> here. </a>